Appendices

 Digital Services Requiring Consent

-For other processes involving digital tools, we will seek consent of parents/carers and the young people themselves when they are aged 12 and over.
+Data Protection Impact Assessment procedures are followed for digital tools used while in school.
+For some processes involving digital tools, we will seek consent of parents/carers and the young people themselves when they are aged 12 and over.

 Register of Personal Data Processing